transformerlab/transformerlab-docs/docs/diffusion/downloading-adaptors.md

 1. Go to the **Foundation** tab in the main Transformer Lab interface
 2. Click on the **Adaptors** tab within the Foundation section
-3. Browse available LoRA adaptors or download specific ones from HuggingFace
+3. Browse available LoRA adaptors or download specific ones from Hugging Face
 4. Select an adaptor that fits your creative needs (e.g., a style or character you want to apply)

 <div style={{textAlign: 'center'}}>